charmoniumQ/PROBE/docs/benchmark_suite/README.md

 :::

-Although we could reproduce ltrace, CDE, Sciunit, and PTU on _certain_ benchmarks, since we couldn't reproduce them on all benchmarks, we excluded them from further consideration.
+Although we could reproduce ltrace, CDE, Sciunit, and PTU on _certain_ benchmarks, we couldn't reproduce them on all benchmarks, so we excluded them from further consideration.

 \begin{table}